dissertatio/.github/profile/README.md

   Norbert Wiener, "The Human use of Human Beings", p.21
 </pre>
-That is "The Curse of Machine Learning".
+That is "The Curse of Learning" a principle dual to "The Curse of Dimensionality".